SHIKHER09/Future-Door/README.md

 # Future-Door

 Begin your journey of research with us.Join the first ever platform made exclusively for the people who are intent in persuing research as their main expertise.
+As this project gives an ease at searching for research related information and research related people, In future this project can be used as a platform to hire research interns from various field of research.
+Also, as it provides an open chat system, people will get more aware about the current trends in research and what is happening globally in the field of research.
+We have planned to expand our project to reach a larger audience through Google ATS and user verdict.

 ## Acknowledgements